Coming Back Home, From Mind to Hand

 Mixed media installation (plywood & MDF construction, single-channel video, sculptures, block-printing matters, still images.
 78” x 78” x 90”)

-Screen-based video piece, 7 minutes 40 seconds
+Screen-based video loop (7 minutes 40 seconds)